DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 categories: [Research]
 tags: [site]
 ---
+(figure out how to better use the toc on this page(pros/cons))

 I looked at the frameworks that were provided to us and i did not like them. with wordpress/wix you (almost) cant code and didn't want to use js
 **but I wanted to code a bit myself and have control over my own code**

-so based on these (self imposed) requirements;
+so based on these (self imposed) requirements:
-I found these 2 frameworks
+I found these 2(3) frameworks
-- (I chose jekyll over hugo for greater custimisability)
+- note: (I chose jekyll over hugo for greater custimisability)

 [jekyll](https://jekyllrb.com/) [chirpy theme](https://chirpy.cotes.page/) and [mediagoblin](https://mediagoblin.org/)